 Of Pepperell formerly of Waltham & Ayer, died tragically on Thursday, October 3rd, 2019 after injuries sustained in a motor vehicle accident while at work delivering for UPS.
 He was 51 years old.

-To send flowers in memory of Marc J. Gautreau, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Marc J. Gautreau, please visit our Heartfelt Sympathies Store.

 Born on January 8, 1968 in Waltham; Beloved son of Amedee C. Gautreau of Waltham and the late Marie Therese (Gallant) Gautreau.
 Marc was raised, educated and lived most of his life in Waltham, before moving to Ayer and most recently to Pepperell.